deib-polimi/tower4clouds/docs/data-collectors/flexiant-dc.md

 URL_VMS=https://cp.sd1.flexiant.net/VMPlacement/FCOVMPlacement.csv
 ```

-The first two properties specify URLs of two files which contain the target nodes.<br/>
+The first property specify URL where the DC can find files which contain nodes of every cluster.<br/>
 The other properties specify URL of files which contain metrics' samples.

 ###XML rules structure